 Colleton State Park is tucked away in a corner of the Lowcountry, near Walterboro, SC.

-If you’re also working your way through your South Carolina State Parks bucket list, the following parks are within an hour’s drive of Colleton State Park:
+If you’re also working your way through your South Carolina State Parks bucket list to become an Ultimate Outsider, the following parks are within an hour’s drive of Colleton State Park:

 - Givhans Ferry State Park (20 min)